zwkang-dev/simple-chatgpt-cli/README.md

 # @zwkang-dev/simple-chatgpt-cli

-> description:

-simple way to use openai api in cli, just ask question and get answer
+> simple way to use openai api in cli, just ask question and get answer

 ## Features